-Next we perform numerical experiments to compare the condition number obtained using

-(4.4) and (4.5).
-The action of P^{-1} is obtained by using the backslash command of MATLAB.
+Next we perform numerical experiments to compare the condition numbers (4.4) and (4.5).
+The action of $P^{-1}$ is obtained by using the backslash command of MATLAB.
 We consider the same three combination of condition numbers listed in Table 6.1, and the corresponding actual condition numbers of the generalized Sylvester equation are displayed in Figure 6.4.
-For the sake of clarity we display the result for only first 30 matrices, the trend is broadly similar for the remaining matrices as well.
+For the sake of clarity we display the results for only the first 30 matrices, the trend is broadly similar for the remaining matrices as well.
 In the plot strong condition number refers to (4.4), and weak condition number refers to (4.5).
-From the plots we can observe that the condition number of the generalized Sylvester equation computed using (4.4) is always lesser than (4.5), and in some cases it is up to three orders of magnitude lower.
+From the plots we can observe that the condition number of the generalized Sylvester equation computed using (4.4) is always smaller than (4.5), and in some cases it is up to four orders of magnitude lower.